felipemanga/DRY-DI/README.md

 When you have lots of classes with lots of dependencies, this gets old fast.

+If you're using Babel for transpiling, you can make use of the "transform-class-properties" plugin to put your injections inside the class:

+    class Cabbage extends IFood {

+        static "@inject" = {
+            color:"IColor"
+        };

+        eat(){
+            console.log("eating " + this.color + " cabbage");
+        }

+    }

 ## Injection Tags
 It is possible to use tags for disambiguation.
 In the following example, Doritos will get injected into the Mouth as food, but not as healthyFood.